 Halkidiki is a relatively large area and is comprised of three ‘prongs’ of land which protrude out into the sea – Sithonia, Kassandra, and Athos.
 The former two are filled with beautiful coastal villages, surrounded by olive groves, walking trails, and blue flag beaches.
 Athos is a monastic territory which can be admired on a boat tour of the region.

-Opportunities to escape the crowds in Halkidiki are plentiful.
-From Vouvourou, travellers can rent a boat for the day and sail across to Diaporos island – home to lagoons and secluded beaches reminiscent of the Carribean.
-Alternatively, sail out to the quaint island of Ammouliani from Ouranoupoli.
+- Rent a boat for the day and sail across to Diaporos island – home to lagoons and secluded beaches reminiscent of the Caribbean

 Off the beaten path travel in Greece may sound like something of an oxymoron.
 However, there are plenty of beautiful places to travel in Greece that have thus far escaped the attention of international tourism.
 Serres is one such example.

 While the northern region of Serres doesn’t boast a plethora of obvious tourist attractions and archaeological sites, it more than makes up for that with its natural beauty and sleepy Greek villages.
 Serres can be explored on a day trip from Thessaloniki.

 - Trek through the picturesque hiking trails that lead through the Belles mountains

 - Cruise along the breathtaking Kerkini lake and see rare bird species in their natural habitats